Jesse McCarthy

-Jesse McCarthy is an American essayist, cultural critic, and assistant professor in English and African-American studies at Harvard University.
+Jesse McCarthy is an American essayist and cultural critic who is the John J. Loeb Associate Professor of the Humanities and of the Social Sciences at Harvard University.

 Publications

 Cultural criticism

-McCarthy has published on topics including the representation of women in the civil rights movement in film.
+McCarthy has published on topics including Marcel Proust, Tupac Shakur, and the representation of women in the civil rights movement in film.

 Non-fiction

-He is the author of Who Will Pay Reparations on My Soul?, an essay collection addressing questions such as: “What do people owe each other when debts accrued can never be repaid?”
+In 2021, Norton’s Liveright imprint published Who Will Pay Reparations on My Soul?, an essay collection addressing questions such as: “What do people owe each other when debts accrued can never be repaid?”
+In 2024, the University of Chicago Press brought out the monograph The Blue Period: Black Writing in the Early Cold War, which argues that black authors working between World War II and the rise of the Black power movement “forged an aesthetic resistance premised on fierce dissent from both US racial liberalism and Soviet communism.”

 Fiction

 His debut novel, The Fugitivities, was released June 2021.
-It's the story of Jonah Winters, a young black man forming his identity, with parts of the story in Brooklyn, Brazil, Montevideo and Paris.
-He cites Gustave Flaubert's Sentimental Education as an important source of inspiration.
+It is the story of Jonah Winters, a young black man forming his identity, with parts of the story set in Brooklyn, Brazil, Montevideo and Paris.
+He cites Gustave Flaubert’s Sentimental Education as an important source of inspiration.